RoboJackets/software-training-old/projects/week_7/Instructions.md

 A couple interesting ideas we would recommend are:

 1. Setting the Q and Qf elements for yaw equal to zero.
 Without considering the yaw, our controller should perform very badly.
-1. Decreasing T. This should make the controller short sighted and not work as well at the end.
+1. Decreasing T. This should make the controller short-sighted and not work as well at the end.
 1. Increasing R. This should make the controller lethargic.
 1. Decreasing time_between_states.
 This should make our robot doot much faster but with worse tracking, but much better performance than the PID controller.

 Take a moment to reflect on why you see the results you see.
-Hopefully you can notice how LQR is better about handling the sharp turn that is required half way through and just generally better reasoning about how to get to a position faster.
+Hopefully you can notice how LQR is better about handling the sharp turn that is required half-way through and just generally better reasoning about how to get to a position faster.

 ### 5.3 Commit your new code in git